RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    one and check again until you find a free port

 5. Start the notebook with the :tt:`--ip`, :tt:`--port` and :tt:`--no-browser` options.
-   For the ip the following command will automatically fill in the correct value, for example:
+   For the :tt:`ip` the following command will automatically fill in the correct value, for example:

    .. code-block:: console